microtrain/bootcamp/09-PHP/05-MailgunAPI.md

 git commit -m 'Added mailgun lib' git push origin feature/mailgun
 ```
+> **Security Check Point DO NOT PUSH the file below to GitHub**
+> Never push a key to a public repository, use a key file the exists outside of the public repo

 Create the file */var/www/example.com/test.php* and copy and paste the PHP sample code from the Mailgun landing page.
 Below the pasted code add the line ```var_dump($results);```.